astropy/astroquery/docs/gaia/gaia.rst

 2.3.3.
 Uploading table from an astropy Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A in memory PyTable can be uploaded to the user private area.
+A in memory PyTable (See https://wiki.python.org/moin/PyTables) can be uploaded to the user private area.

 Your schema name will be automatically added to the provided table name.